 Lacquer on shakuhachi

-Lacquer has many effects on shakuhachi.
-Lacquering the bore effectively makes it acoustically smaller by speeding up air-flow.
-It makes shakuhachi play louder and with a more sharp or crisp tone color.
-Whether this is better than the sound of an unlacquered bore depends entirely on the sound desired by each individual.
-An advantage to a lacquered bore is that it hardly ever grows mold and if it does it is easy to clean.
-Natural bamboo bores can grow mold much more easily and usually require periodic cleaning with distilled white vinegar and a dryer vent brush.
+Lacquering the bore can make shakuhachi play louder and with a more crisp tone color.
+Whether this is better than the sound of an unlacquered bore is often subjective, however, a clear advantage to a lacquered bore is that it hardly ever grows mold, and if it does it is easy to clean.
+Conversely, an un-lacquered natural bamboo bore can and will grow mold much more easily which requires periodic cleaning with distilled white vinegar and a dryer vent brush.
+A few thin coats of lacquer is sufficient enough to helping to deter the growth of mold while having a minimal effect on the sound.
+However, if a flute feels slow or lacks clarity in the second or third octaves than more coats of lacquer can perhaps balance it out.

-Shakuhachi crack because of an imbalance of moisture loss or gain which is usually caused by a changes in the level of humidity.
-While lacquering the inside helps prevent mold and cracks from the sudden introduction of warm breath, it actually increases the chances that a shakuhachi will crack at rest.
-This is because lacquer creates an imbalance by making the inside impermeable while leaving the outside permeable.
-In the end it’s a toss-up and becomes a matter of personal preference.
+Shakuhachi crack because of an imbalance of moisture loss or gain which is usually caused by changes in the level of humidity.
+Lacquering every single surface of a shakuhachi is perhaps the best way to prevent cracking because it will stop the bamboo from experiencing shifts in humidity.
+However, many shakuhachi are only lacquered on the inside.
+While this helps prevent cracks from any sudden introduction of moisture to the inside of the flute, it increases the chances that a shakuhachi will crack at rest.
+This is because lacquering only the inside of the bamboo creates an imbalance by making the inside impermeable while leaving the outside permeable.
+This causes an uneven loss or gain of moisture which in turn leads to cracking.
+Un-lacquered shakuhachi are more susceptible to cracking from the sudden introduction of any moisture, usually from the breath or from cleaning.
+In the end, fully-lacquered is the best option for longevity while it’s a toss-up between just lacquering the bore and no lacquered at all.
 You can read more about cracks here.

 About Japanese urushi lacquer